 Glint has two distinct products, Engagement (Engage) and Performance (Perform).
 Engage is the powerful employee engagement platform that delivers insights to help organizations improve employee happiness and satisfaction, and Perform is the agile management platform that helps create a feedback culture through more continuous conversations between leaders, managers and all employees.
 Engage was used by all our clients and Perform’s MVP was in a charter program, used by only a handful of our clients.
 Historically, not many companies tie employee engagement to their performance management processes, but recent research has shown that employee performance is definitely tied to employee engagement.
 We envisioned these two products becoming one platform in the future, so we began to work towards that vision.

-To give some context, both Engage and Perform were available on the web and on iOS and Android.
-On the web, each product had been built on different code versions of the same code frameworks and each one had a separate style guides with significant differences between UI components, interactions and patterns.
+To give some context, both Engage and Perform were available on the web and native platforms (iOS and Android).
+On the web, each product had been built on different versions of the same code frameworks and each one had a separate style guides with significant differences between UI components, interactions and patterns.
 From the start, we knew that unifying both products would be a massive team effort.
 We needed to figure out what steps needed to be taken so the work could be done in phases and in parallel with the release of new features.

 At Glint, we believe performance management and employee engagement are inextricably linked.
 By unifying both products, the goal was to create a unified platform where leaders could have a holistic view of the health of their organization, improve employee engagement and create a culture of feedback where managers and employees have meaningful conversations.
 As we looked at the roadmap and decided how to prioritize this effort, the team and I embarked on a journey to build the foundational building blocks to get us closer to the vision of a “People Success Platform."